oyusti/Academy/README.md

         php artisan migrate --seed

+-   If you want the empty tables without records execute the following

+        php artisan migrate

 -   Remember to always execute the command "npm run dev" in the terminal when starting the server, otherwise you will get an error

         npm run dev